Meph1587/LostGrimoire/README.md

 `getTraitName(uint256 traitId)` returns the name of the given trait

+`getTraitOccurrences(uint256 traitId)` returns the occurrence of a trait across the entire collection (rarity)

 `getTraitAffinities(uint16 traitId)` returns all affinities for a given trait (de-duplicated)

 `getAllTraitsAffinities(uint16[5] traitId)` returns all affinities for the given trait list (de-duplicated)